ericchartier4/Capstone-2022-Team-SPOT/Documentation/windows localization .md

 	   ProxyPass / http://127.0.0.1:5000/
 	   RequestHeader set X-Forwarded-Proto http
-	   RequestHeader set X-Forwarded-Prefix /
+	   RequestHeader set X-Forwarded-Prefix / Create

-3. Create virtual environment in python to run the app.py file (a method also described here: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)
+a virtual environment in python to run the app.py file (a method also described here: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

-* on command line/terminal line, change the directory into the backend directory ./code/backend
+on command line/terminal line, change the directory into the backend directory ./code/backend

-* enter in command line:
+enter in the command line:

       pip install virtualenv
 * enter in the command line: